tBaxter/questions-for-employers/README.md

 19 How do you make money?
 (I often explain to my parents or non-technical friends companies' business models to test if they really make sense.)

 20 How much are you planning to hire in the next year?

+How are your teams structured?
+What is the management structure like?

 21 Are company financials, minus salaries, transparent throughout the company?